 Allow me to show you a glimpse of what the platform has to offer.

-For the sake of example, I’ll look for digital marketing agencies in Los Angeles, CA.
+For the sake of example, I’ll look for a Marketing Agency to help grow your business in Los Angeles, CA.

 I see 3000+ businesses listed.

 While I doubt that all of the business listed are real (some of them are probably closed already), I’m sure you’ll agree that a good bit of the businesses listed here are still alive and kicking.

 That being said, if you’ll go to YP to scrape the website and contact information of your target business, then you’d be able to come up with a list of people to target real fast.